 2019-2020 Honour Students: Abby Ruppert, Aidan MacFarlane, Andrew MacKinnon, Cassidy Klein, Erin Coughlan, Jamie Crocket, Kaitlyn Weare, Karly Stefko, Lianne Boudreau, Mara Lach, Mitchell Rankin, Monique Coffey, Nick Cooke, Teagan Strachan

 2018-2019 Honour Students: Carolynn Tan, Elizabeth Pullin, Emma McLaughlin, Julia Koppernaes, Rachelle Aucoin, Regan Herrington, Sabrina Nunn, Sarah Charnock

 First Aid and CPR (KINE 1100)

 Kinesiology students must complete the Standard First Aid and CPR level C certification before registering for second-year courses.
-If you have a current certification, please bring a copy of the certification to the administrative assistants to place in your file.
+If you have a current certification, please submit your certificate on Acorn (KINE 1100 page).
 The School of Kinesiology has a partnership with Braveheart First Aid to provide courses at Acadia.

 Professional Development (KINE 3100)

 Professional Development is divided into two units.
 The “A” unit includes one 6-hour minimum conference and the completion of a two-page single spaced reflection.
 The “B” unit includes two 1-hour minimum seminars with the completion of a half-page single space reflection for each seminar.
 Students are required to complete “A” and “B” units to fulfill the non-credit degree requirement.
 Permission from the School must be obtained prior to attendance.